mikelew42/coffee/README.md

 The name was inspired by my beverage when I was making this.
 The last version was PBR.
+This is just a temporary name...

 The best way to make sense of this is to check the tests, although they're probably a little confusing.